Testing Causality in Scientific Modelling Software: Case Studies

+\paragraph{\textbf{RQ1}} In this case study, we demonstrated the CTF's ability to reproduce published SMT results from \cite{guderlei2007statistical} using a sample of randomly generated test data.
+First, we estimated the risk ratio of doubling $I$. \Cref{table:smt-results} shows that our regression model was able to give sufficiently accurate results to discover an inconsistency that was also revealed by SMT, even though it did not explicitly control for $W$ and $H$ like SMT did.
+In the second part of the case study, we investigated this inconsistency further, and estimated the ATE of increasing $W$ on $P_u$.
+While we expected this to be zero, \Cref{table:width-results} shows that there is actually a statistically significant negative relationship when we increase $W$ from 1 to 2.

+\paragraph{\textbf{RQ2}} This case study demonstrated the CTF's ability to find the same bugs as SMT using only a fraction of the data.
+Furthermore, the second part of this case study involved using the \emph{same data} as for the first part to test a \emph{different relationship} after having discovered a potential bug in the system.
+By contrast, the traditional SMT approach would need to perform additional controlled runs of the system, which vary $W$ while holding $I$ constant, to test this new property.

+\paragraph{\textbf{RQ3}} The DAG for this case study, shown in \Cref{fig:pp-dag}, required minimal effort to construct.
+There are no internal variables here, and the relationship between the inputs and outputs is well documented in \cite{guderlei2007statistical}.
+The main drawback is the requirement for the domain expert to have an approximate idea of the ``shape'' of the relationships between different variables, for example that $P_u$ varies with $I^2$ rather than just $I$, in order to obtain accurate estimates.\\

-Overall, this case study shows that not only can we conduct SMT using the CTF, but we can do so \emph{using previous execution data} and \emph{less data} than required by traditional SMT methods.
-Furthermore, we demonstrated how this approach allowed us to refine our metamorphic relations and find faults \emph{without running the SUT further times}.
-In doing so, this case study has provided insights into \textbf{RQ1} and \textbf{RQ3}.
+This case study has shown that not only can we conduct SMT using the CTF, but we can do so \emph{using previous execution data} and \emph{less data} than a traditional SMT method.
+Furthermore, we demonstrated how this approach allowed us to refine our metamorphic relations and find faults \emph{without running the SUT additional times}.

-\paragraph{\textbf{RQ1}} The results in \Cref{table:smt-results} demonstrate that the CTF is able to measure causal effects using both experimental and observational data, and that the associated results are similar.
-Furthermore, the results in \Cref{table:width-results} show how, using the observational approach, we could identify an inconsistency in the metamorphic relation proposed in the original study \cite{guderlei2007statistical}.

-\paragraph{\textbf{RQ3}} This case study involved executing test cases using observational data which did not contain the exact executions of interest.
-Instead, by leveraging the causal assumptions in \Cref{fig:pp-dag} and appropriate statistical models, we borrowed information from similar executions to infer the outcome of the counterfactual test cases.